Benlamar/Sync-Encrypted-File/README.md

 # Sync-encrypted-file
+This program is to illustrate how the WatchDog module in Python be used to monitor a given path for any changes or updates that happens.

 To run this program you need to the encryption service first.
-When ever a new file come to the watched folder the file get encrypted in the same path.
+Whenever a new file comes to the watched folder the file gets encrypted in the same path.

+The encryption service is in this repository, https://github.com/Benlamar/Simple-Encryption-Service